Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ## One Way ANOVA

 LISP-STAT allows the construction of normal one way analysis of variance models.
-The definitions needed are in the file `oneway.lsp` on the distribution disk.
+The function definitions needed are in the file `oneway.lsp` .
 This file is not loaded automatically at start up; you should load it now, using the **Load** item on the **File** menu or the `load` command, to carry out the calculations in this section.